ty-hal/GatorChat/Sprint1.md

 - As a **user**, I want to be able to *see my and other users' profile pictures* so I will create an easy to implement and reuse component that displays a user's profile picture.
 - As a **user**, I want to be able to *register an account* so I will allow for the backend to receive important information about the user's registration form.
 - As a **user**, I want to be able to *check if I entered my password to sign in correctly* so I will create an visually appealing button to toggle password visibility.
+- As a **user**, I want to be able to *edit my email, password, profile picture and name* so I will create a settings page to allow users to change their information.

 ### Backend:
 - As a developer, I want to organize my REST API, so I will split my endpoints into handlers to make my code more readable and easier to debug.